 Shingles is caused by reactivation of the varicella zoster virus, the same virus that causes chickenpox.
 More than 90% of those over 50 years old have had chickenpox and are at risk for shingles.
 A person's risk for shingles increases with age and an estimated 30% of Canadians will develop shingles in their lifetime.
 It is possible to get shingles a second time.

 Shingrix has been shown in clinical trials to be more effective than the older shingles vaccine Zostavax.
-If you received Zostavax in the past, you may be eligible to receive Shingrix.
+Even if you received Zostavax in the past, you may still be eligible to receive Shingrix.

 Shingrix is given as two injections, with the second administered two to six months after the first.
 It is an expensive medication, costing approximately $300 for the course of two injections.
 Some MURA members may be covered by their post-retirement benefits.
-If your Sun Life group benefits booklet lists vaccines under Prescription Drugs, you should be able to claim reimbursement of the cost of Shingrix through Sun Life.
-You will not be able to pay for Shingrix at your pharmacy using your Sun Life drug card.
-You will need to pay the cost of the vaccine and then submit a paper or electronic claim to Sun Life for reimbursement.
+If your Sun Life group benefits booklet lists vaccines under prescription drugs, you should be able to claim reimbursement of the cost of Shingrix through Sun Life.
 Pharmacies and some physicians will charge a fee to administer the vaccine, typically $15 to $25; this additional fee will not be covered by Sun Life.

 If you or a loved one has suffered from shingles, you know how awful the experience can be.
 Visit your physician to ask if you are a candidate for vaccination against shingles.
 For questions about coverage by your post-retirement benefits package, call Sun Life Financial at 1-800-361-6212 or Human Resources at 905-525-9140 ext.
 22247.
 You should have your member ID (your former employee ID number) available when making the call.

-Please let MURA know of any problems that you encounter in obtaining reimbursement from Sun Life.
+Please let MURA know if you encounter any problems in obtaining reimbursement from Sun Life.
 You can contact MURA by email at email@example.com or you may leave a voice message at 905-525-9140, ext.
 23171.